edgedelta/docs/docs/configuration/filters.md

 ***

-## Step 3: Define a Filter
+## Step 3: Define a Filter and Understand Workflow

-In a YAML files, filters are defined at the top level.
+In a YAML file, filters are defined at the top level.
 Review the following example:

 ```yaml
 filters: